-(bc:1151/222) Chapter 5--15--he who turns a sinner from the error of his way will save his soul from death and will cover a multitude of sins-Pray for and turn sinners to God
+(bc:1151/222) Chapter 5–He who turns a sinner from error of his ways will save his soul and will cover a multitude of sins

 TOC PREVBOOK NEXTBOOK c1 c2 c3 c4 c5